Rifqips/Aispresso/README.md

 the steps to create an ML model
 1. Check the version of Tensorflow
 2. Import all required library
-3. Gather dataset
-4. Import dataset
-5. Split dataset and make dataset directory
-6. Preprocess the dataset: Image Augmentation
-7. Create model using transfer learning with ResNet and MobileNet
-8. Create callback for data training
+3. Create ML model &  API  (for information and health facilities)
+4. Convert ML model to tflite
+5. Deploy API to google cloud using Google app engine
+6. Create android project using android studio
+7. Import some library that we need
+8. Download and copy tflite model to asset folder in android studio
+9. Using tflite library to get data prediction
+10. Using retrofit to get data from API
-9. Define loss, optimizer, and metrics
+11. Define loss, optimizer, and metrics
-10. Define epoch for data training
+12. Define epoch for data training
-11. Train the data
+13. Train the data
-12. Plot training and validation accuracy
+14. Plot training and validation accuracy
-13. Predict images with the created model
+15. Predict images with the created model
-14. Save the model
+16. Save the model
-15. Convert the model to Tensorflow Lite
+17. Convert the model to Tensorflow Lite

 ## Cloud Computing